-Zoë’s primary role is the management of all Diptera and Arachnid collections.
-She is responsible for all enquiries and loan requests relating to these collections, as well as hosting visitors for tours, teaching and academic research visits.
-She runs various training sessions in Museum specialisms including the collection, mounting and conservation of insect and arachnid specimens; documentation and collections management.
-As the Volunteer Co-ordinator for the Life Department, she regularly takes on interns and work placement students interested in natural history and museum studies.
+Runs various training sessions in museum specialisms including the collection, mounting and conservation of insect and arachnid specimens; documentation and collections management.
+She regularly takes on interns and work placement students interested in natural history and museum studies.

-Originally trained as a Coleopterist she now enjoys working with Araneae, especially those of the Octavius Pickard-Cambridge collection.
+Currently working on a number of research projects focusing on the Octavius Pickard-Cambridge Exotic Araneae collection.
 She seeks to develop collaborative projects with researchers from around the world.

 Zoë studied Environmental Biology at Oxford Brookes University, qualifying with a first-class honours degree in 2004.
 In 2017 she graduated from Leicester University, where she was awarded a Masters with Distinction in Museum Studies.
 For her dissertation she was presented the Professor Susan Pearce Prize, which is given to the student who achieves the highest mark in the year for projects relating to museum and gallery objects and collections.

 Her work in the Hope Entomological Collections has led to a specialism in historic collections research, particularly with regard to identification of type material.
 She has an interest in the material culture of natural history collections, especially relating to insects and/or Victorian era collections with which sale and exchange of specimens is linked to patterns of global trade and exploration.